 Our company started doing estate planning in 2010.
 Since then, we have completed over 1,200 estate plans.
 All About Trust (aka AAT Document Services Inc.) is a nationwide legal document service.

 As you go through the Intelligent Interactive Interview, when prompted, answer the questions with the information requested.
 The Intelligent Interview system will ensure you receive the right plan for your specific needs.
-Additionally, our estate planning team of experts will personally do the final review of the documents with you before they are shipped to you!
+Additionally, our estate planning team does a final review of the documents with you before they are shipped to you!

-If you are interested in more traditional in-person services or you have specific or specialized issues, you can upgrade services where we refer you to an attorney in your state to review and/or even draft your documents.
+If you are interested in more traditional in-person services or you have specific or specialized issues, we refer you to an attorney in your state to review and/or even draft your documents.

 Certified Estate Planner

 Use our secure site, to create your account, answer a series of questions about your personal situation using our dynamic Interactive Interview System which can be completed in one or more sessions as needed.
 This information will be used to create your Documents.

 Once you have created your account, you may start the interview process or we can schedule a telephone consultation to answer any questions to ensure your estate plan is customized to fit your specific situation.

 Once you have completed the Interview, your customized estate planning documents will be delivered via mail or express mailed to you along with instructions on how to properly sign your documents. then through our funding workbook we help you transfer your assets to your trust.